-The Roku Streaming Stick 4K arrives with a heavy task on its shoulders: replace our pick for the best streaming device.
-Yes, this $50 stick replaces the Roku Streaming Stick Plus, and while it's not a huge leap over that model, it fixes one of the biggest flaws of that model and keeps everything we loved about it while doing so.
+The Roku Streaming Stick 4K arrived with a heavy task on its shoulders: replace the best streaming device.
+Yes, this $50 stick is the follow-up to the Roku Streaming Stick Plus, and while it's not a huge leap over that model, it fixes one of the biggest flaws of that model and keeps everything we loved about it while doing so.

 Roku Streaming Stick 4K review: Specs

 |Header Cell - Column 0||Roku Streaming Stick 4K|

 |Wireless||802.11ac MIMO dual-band Wi-Fi|